The next submissions window is the month of June 2021

 - We do not publish the same poet/s in consecutive issues

 - Two poems maximum per issue

-- There must be at least 75 lines of poetry (but no book length poems)
+- Each poem must be at least 75 lines long (but no book length poems)

-- Poems must be unpublished – although we will take an entire sequence where parts have been previously published
+- Poems must be unpublished – although we will take a longer sequence where a small amount has previously been published

 - Put your name and poem title on each page of your document and save in your own name + title, for example ‘Joe Bloggs Happy Days.doc’ and NOT longpoem.doc or submission.doc

 - Send your submissions to firstname.lastname@example.org in Word .doc or .docx files.
 We do not accept paper submissions or submissions sent in the body of an email.

 We recommend that you read the magazine before submitting.

 The spirit of ‘long’ is probably more important than length – by which we don’t mean it doesn’t have to be long – but it also needs substance.

 The long poem is as much a space in which to flex one’s muscles, grapple with problems, identify weaknesses, as it is to mine rich seams, give sway to obsessions and vent to narrative.